poliu2s/MKL/README.md

 MKL
 ===

-Adventures in Intel Math Kernel Library
+Adventures in Intel's Math Kernel Library.
+I am currently using it to speed up some matrix operations at work so I am playing around with the API.